The Mission Planning Process

 Is your site appropriate for drone survey?
 How big is it?
 Is there ground cover?
 These and other questions need to be asked prior to deciding if the drone is appropriate for any given site.

 Knowing what accuracy you need for your project will help you determine if the drone is appropriate for your project and help you select the correct altitude to fly at.

 Your flight altitude is based on the accuracy you need, and also the topographic layout of the site at hand.
-Image resolution deteriorates as flight height goes up and thus accuracy becomes slightly less tight the higher we fly.
+Image resolution deteriorates as flight height goes up and thus accuracy becomes slightly less the higher we fly.
 On the other hand, flying higher saves a bunch of time!
 Determine what altitude fits your needs best.

 Ground control points are the nails that keep our projects anchored and true to the real world.
 Quantity, quality, and distribution are all important factors to consider when setting ground control points.

 For RTK drones, we recommend 5 checkpoints for every project as the drone already has the capability to geo-reference the photos it takes down to better than .1’ accuracy.
 Checkpoints are shot exactly the same as ground control points, however you only need a few of them and they are mainly used to VERIFY accuracy on a project, not actually create accuracy in the photogrammetry process.